 You can include things like:

 - A catchy headline.
-If you’re reader has a problem, show them how your offer can help them.
+If your reader has a problem, show them how your offer can help them.

 - A persuasive description that shares the benefits they will enjoy after joining (explain what your business can do for them) so they will be excited to join your list and open your emails.